Interview by Tina Gorjanc

-This concept, which was not even that long ago regarded as fiction, is now on the borders of reality and her most recent project Perspire acts as a clear advocate for it.
-Over her two year’s stay at the RCA, Alice researched ways to use sweat to design and produce accessories.
-This work, that has resulted in her producing a visual representation of the unseen beauty of how much people perspire, aims to promote and inspire more creatives to aspire to fulfill the design role Alice has decided to persuade herself: materials research focussing on biomaterials and their applications within the fashion industry with the aim to create a new, sustainable alternative future.
+This concept, which was not even that long ago regarded as fiction, is now on the borders of reality, and her most recent project Perspire acts as a clear advocate for it.
+Over her two-year’s stay at the RCA, Alice researched ways to use sweat to design and produce accessories.
+This work has resulted in her producing a visual representation of the unseen beauty of how much people perspire aims to promote and inspire more creatives to aspire to fulfil the design role Alice has decided to persuade herself: materials research focussing on biomaterials and their applications within the fashion industry with the aim to create a new, sustainable alternative future.

 The designers’ background education is the perfect example of the multidisciplinary approach to new design methodologies mentioned earlier in this article.
 Her knowledge in maths, chemistry and psychology, which she acquired through her earlier education, enables her to make sense of the equations and logic behind the academic subjects.
 She, therefore, tries to apply those principles to other platforms of creativity and design where she feels they are still very much underrepresented.

-Over her nine-month experience called the Biodesign Challenge, which was provided by the University to some of the Fashion Womenswear students, Potts got introduced to bio-based materials and from there she progressed to experiment with bioplastics.
-This new interest of hers resulted in her gaining contact with scientists at the Imperial College of London (the institution is a common collaborator with the RCA), which besides greatly benefiting Potts’ research has also later gained ground for to her to be awarded with a fellowship programme with Onassis Cultural Centre in Athens, Greece.
+Over her nine-month experience called the Biodesign Challenge, which was provided by the University to some of the Fashion Womenswear students, Potts got introduced to bio-based materials and from there, she progressed to experiment with bioplastics.
+This new interest of hers resulted in her gaining contact with scientists at the Imperial College of London (the institution is a common collaborator with the RCA), which besides greatly benefiting Potts’ research, has also later gained ground for her to be awarded a fellowship programme with Onassis Cultural Centre in Athens, Greece.

-The fashion industry is still, in fact, one of the most polluting industrialised areas of our market today with a variety of different areas within it begging for crucial and throw change.
-The more utopian overview on the problem promoted by material innovators seems to focus the attention on the current downsides within the production processes to be looked upon more as big design opportunities for creating change in the areas of our everyday life instead of keeping surrendering to the fact that the sustainability of our planet is doomed.
+The fashion industry is still, in fact, one of the most polluting industrialised areas of our market today, with a variety of different areas within it begging for crucial and throw change.
+The more utopian overview of the problem promoted by material innovators seems to focus the attention on the current downsides within the production processes to be looked upon more as big design opportunities for creating change in the areas of our everyday life instead of keeping surrendering to the fact that the sustainability of our planet is doomed.

-It was only until i took part in a 9 month project in my first year at RCA called the BioDesign Challenge that was taught by Helene Steiner who introduced me to biomaterials.
-She taught me so much introducing us to such a variety of people from all different backgrounds and completely changed the way i thought but also finally gave the way i work a place that felt like it fitted in.
+It was only until I took part in a 9-month project in my first year at RCA called the BioDesign Challenge that was taught by Helene Steiner, who introduced me to biomaterials.
+She taught me so much, introducing us to such a variety of people from all different backgrounds, and completely changed the way I thought but also finally gave the way I work a place that felt like it fitted in.

-However, I don’t believe it can just be blamed on designer but consumers for mass consumption.
-Where in a world of over-consumption where 1.3 billion tons of textiles is wasted a year.
-I aim to show people that there are other ways to work but also to bring people together and encouraging multidisciplinary direction of work.
+However, I don’t believe it can just be blamed on designers but on consumers for mass consumption.
+Where in a world of over-consumption where 1.3 billion tons of textiles are wasted a year.
+I aim to show people that there are other ways to work but also to bring people together and encourage a multidisciplinary direction of work.

 In your project Perspire you use ‘the body’s natural sweat to grow crystals, with each one growing individually to the person, already able to detect levels of urea, estrogen and sugars’.
 What is the intellectual process behind this project?

-As a recent graduate from the RCA (London), what directions do you see taking your work into?
+As a recent graduate from the RCA, London.
+What directions do you see taking your work into?

 Solitude or loneliness, how do you spend your time alone?

 I always spend my time researching and thinking.
-My brain is constantly on overdrive with thousands of thoughts always going through my head.
+My brain is constantly on overdrive, with thousands of thoughts always going through my head.
 That’s why I always have to have a notebook with me to jot down my ideas, thoughts or concerns.